jhnbyrn/951-KLR-PAGES/dme_map_info.md

 So in our example map above, the first byte is 13 and that tells us that this map depends on engine temp (NTC).

-There are exceptions to this conention, though.
+There are exceptions to this, though.
 There are some maps that don't use a fixed, global variable and so their purpose can be a little harder to ascertain.
 The [NTC sensor linearization map](ntc_info.md) is a good example.
 The DME has 2 of these sensors and they use the same linearization map.
 So for this map, the input value is read from the location __r4__, which is a general purpose register that gets re-used a lot.
+Before this map is read in the code, the raw sensor value has to be loaded into __r4__.
 Other exaples include the [ISV closed loop gain maps](isv_routine.md).
 These maps use rpm as their input, but not the current rpm value located at 37h.
 The rpm value they use is the closed loop error (i.e. the difference between the current rpm and the target rpm).

 ## Second byte: the length of the axis
 This is pretty straightforward; the number 3 in this example just tells us that there are 3 values in the axis!
+In other words, it's the number of columns in the table I showed you earlier.
 So this map only cares about 3 different temperature ranges.
 As a rule, the right-most value in the map applies to all input values to the right, and vice-versa for the left.
 So for instance if the right-most axis number was 0 deg.
 C, then the value corresponding to that would apply for all temperatures below 0C.

 ## Next n bytes: the axis values
 This is where things start to get a little more complicated.
 We said earlier that the 3 values following the axis length are the headings of the map.
 Let's look at these values in decimal to make things clearer:

 ```109 39 77```

 Now you might ask things like: what do these numbers mean?
-Are they C, or F?
-Don't tell me they're Kelvins?!
-Let's leave the question of units until a little later and for now just deal with questions like: why are they spaced so unevenly, and why don't they go in one direction?
+Are they Celcius, or Fahrenheit? (don't tell me they're Kelvins!)
+Let's leave the question of units until a little later and for now just deal with questions like: why are they spaced so unevenly, and why aren't they consistently ascending or descending?

-For reasons that will be clearer later, Motronic software encodes map headings as diffs or deltas instead of the values you'd expect.
-The best way to explain this is to explain what the code does.
+For reasons that will be clearer later, Motronic software encodes map headings as *diffs* or *deltas* instead of the values you'd expect.
+The best way to explain this is to explain what the map reading code does.
 Let's say we have an input value of 177.
 The map routine will start at the right-hand end of the axis, and start adding the headings, one at a time, to the input value until the add results in an overflow.

 For example we'll get